Spnow-dev/Spnow-dev/README.md

 ## 👋 Hi, I'm @Spnow-dev!

-- 👀 I’m interested in dev, Hardware & content creation
+- 👀 I'm a french student who loves content creation, Cyber, Dev, Hardware, Video games and Cars!
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C and Strudel REPL (but Strudel is hard asf)
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm cool (that's not a fun fact but I don't care)
-- 🚀 I will start posting my projects again in December 2025 or just a little later!
+- 🚀 I will restart posting my projects again in December 2025 or just a little later!

 ---